 The ESG Program requires the County to provide a match of not less than 100 percent of the ESG funds.
-Other funds may include local (General Funds), State funds, and private funds.
+Other funds may include Local (General Funds), State (Emergency & Transitional Housing Services), Department of Family Services Special Funds, and private funds.